-Some people view this as a sneaky way of charging extra by putting more charges in the category of the higher rate.
+Some people view this as a sneaky way of charging extra by processing more of the charges at the higher rate.
 The majority of my transactions are at the lower rate so I’d like to think that it is the processors way of making sure they are charging the lowest rate possible.
-It probably just depends on what processor you choose but the goal should be to get the tiered rates as low as possible.
+But who really knows? and who is really checking?
+Probably not too many people.
+It probably just depends on what processor you choose, but the goal should be to get the tiered rates as low as possible.

-If you are getting charged tiered rates, it would be wise to check your statements to see what percentage of your transactions area getting charged at the higher or lower rate.
+If you are getting charged tiered rates, it would be wise to check your statements to see what percentage of your transactions are getting charged at the different rates.
 For a more detailed look at tiered rates and ALL the details of credit card processing fees, here’s a really informative post at CardFellow.com.

 Other Fees – The other fees in my PowerPay statements included assessment fees, batch fees, and access fees.
 These were usually only about 0.6% but that’s a large percentage considering I didn’t account for these fees and instead focused on the discount rate.
 These fees are typically charged by any credit card processor and they claim they are just passing along their own costs from the credit card companies.